 Management is responsible for the other information.
+Other information comprises:

-Other information comprises the information included in Management's Discussion and Analysis filed with the relevant Canadian Securities Commissions.
+- the information included in Management's Discussion and Analysis filed with the relevant Canadian Securities Commissions. - the information, other than the financial statements and the auditor's report thereon, included in a document likely to be entitled "Glossy Annual Report".